nbronske99/pinn-vs-data-driven-bio/README.md

 dm/dt = α(V)(1 − m) − β(V)m

-This ODE describes how voltage-gated ion channels open and close in neurons — a foundational mechanism in bioelectricity.
+This ODE describes how voltage-gated ion channels open and close in neurons.
+This a key mechanism in bioelectricity, which is a field of interest of mine.

 ## Project Structure